makrai/notes/mohamed2205-self-sup-speech.md

 * pre-training is a two-step procedure
   * The first iteration is described above
-  * second iteration: representations from a hidden layer of the model from the first iteration are clustered with k-means to obtain new targets ct .
+  * second iteration: representations from a hidden layer of the model from the first iteration are clustered with k-means to obtain new targets ct.
 For
 * only two iterations are needed to match or outperform the previous SOTA results for low-resource speech recognition
 * combining the HuBERT approach with the wav2vec 2.0 approach, the w2v-BERT